deeliciouscode/publicflow/README.md

 ## TODO:

-TODO: make routinh more robust
+- make routing more robust
+- do not implement platform state 'passsable' for now since it would add a lot of complexities
+-